catalystneuro/ndx-binned-spikes/README.md

 ### Parameters and data structure
 The structure of the bins are characterized with the following parameters:

 * `milliseconds_from_event_to_first_bin`: The time in milliseconds from the event to the beginning of the first bin.
 A negative value indicates that the first bin is before the event whereas a positive value indicates that the first bin is after the event.
-* `bin_width_in_milliseconds`: The width of each bin in milliseconds.
+* `bin_width_in_ms`: The width of each bin in milliseconds.

 <div style="text-align: center;">